nervosys/AutonomySim/docs/apis_upgrading.md

-# Upgrading APIs
+# Upgrading Existing APIs

-There have been several API changes in AutonomySim v1.2 that we hope removes inconsistency, adds future extensibility and presents cleaner interface.
-Many of these changes are however *breaking changes* which means you will need to modify your client code that talks to AutonomySim.
+There have been several API changes in `AutonomySim` v1.2 that we hope removes inconsistency, adds future extensibility and presents cleaner interface.
+Many of these changes are however _breaking changes_, which means that you will need to modify your client code that communicates with `AutonomySim`.

-## A Quicker Way
+## A Faster Way

-While most changes you need to do in your client code are fairly easy, a quicker way is simply to take a look at the example code such as [Hello Drone](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//multirotor/hello_drone.py)or [Hello Car](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//car/hello_car.py) to get gist of changes.
+While most changes you need to do in your client code are fairly easy, a faster way is to simply take a look at the example code, such as [Hello Drone](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//multirotor/hello_drone.py)or [Hello Car](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//car/hello_car.py), to gain an understanding of the changes.

 ## Importing `AutonomySim`